HappyPress/Base/readme.txt

 There are three ways to install your theme.
 It can be installed by manually uploading the files to the themes folder using an FTP application,it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme ZIP file that you downloaded.

-Use the following instructions to install & activate HappyPress Base using your preferred method.
+Use the following instructions to install & activate HappyBase using your preferred method.

 Manual installation:

-1. Unzip the files from the HappyPress Base zip file that you downloaded
+1. Unzip the files from the HappyBase zip file that you downloaded
-2. Upload the HappyPress Base folder to your /wp-content/themes/ directory
+2. Upload the HappyBase folder to your /wp-content/themes/ directory
 3. Click on the Appearance > Themes menu option in the WordPress Dashboard
-4. Click the Activate link below the HappyPress Base preview thumbnail
+4. Click the Activate link below the HappyBase preview thumbnail

 Install from the WordPress Theme Directory:

 1. Click on the Appearance > Themes menu option in the WordPress Dashboard
 2. Click the Install Themes tab at the top of the page
-3. Type 'base' in the search field, without the quotes, and then click the Search button
+3. Type 'happybase' in the search field, without the quotes, and then click the Search button
-4. Click the Install Now link below the HappyPress Base preview thumbnail
+4. Click the Install Now link below the HappyBase preview thumbnail
 5. Once the theme has been installed, click the Activate link

 Install by uploading the theme zip file: